Why Is Your Windows 10 File Explorer Not Showing Files?

 Your files may not be hidden or corrupted, but your File Explorer may be temporarily blocked.
 This may happen when many files are saved on your hard drive, which can slow down your computer and cause issues with File Explorer.

-To refresh the application, find an empty space inside the Explorer and then right-click on it.
-On the menu that will appear, click Refresh and see if anything changes.
+To refresh the application, find a space inside the Explorer and right-click on it.
+Click Refresh on the menu that will appear and see if anything changes.
 You can also press F5 to do the same thing.

 2. Clear the Cache